lawleyjw/lawleyjw.github.io/_pages/research.md

 author_profile: true
 ---

-My research falls into three main areas: **molecular biology**, **systematics**, and **biogreography**.
+My research falls into three main areas: **molecular biology**, **systematics**, and **biogeography**.
 Research projects often involve a combination of these areas to investigate morphological change, speciation and macroevolutionary patterns.
 For published outcomes from projects and collaborations, see full list of [publications](https://lawleyjw.com/publications/).

 ## Key projects